meslane/M-CPU/README.txt

 Welcome to M-CPU!

-compile VM.c with: gcc -o mcpu vm.c (-S)
+compile VM.c with: gcc -o mcpu vm.c

 Programming the M-CPU: